 Restaurant branding immediately evokes the feelings, flavors, and memories we associate with the eateries they represent.

 For example, when you hear McDonald’s’ “I’m lovin’ it” jingle and see those golden arches, you may think of celebratory Happy Meals from your youth, or moments spent waiting in the drive-through, excitedly anticipating a Big Mac or McNuggets.

-A specific font, a certain shade of red, or even a jingle, the right restaurant brand guidelines can instantly make us recall our favorite restaurant names and inspire cravings – that’s what makes branding so powerful.
+Whether it’s a specific font, a certain shade of red, or even a jingle, the right restaurant brand guidelines can instantly make us recall our favorite restaurant names and inspire cravings – that’s what makes branding so powerful.